GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 **gmtregress** reads one or more data tables [or *stdin*] and determines the best linear regression for each segment using the chosen parameters.
-The user can choose what output components to write.
+The user may specify the output components.
 By default, the model will be evaluated at the input points, but alternatively you can specify an equidistant range over which to evaluate the model.
-Alternatively, we can perform a scan of all possible regression lines (a range of slope angles) and examine how the misfit **E** measure varies with the slope.
+Instead of determining the best fit we can perform a scan of all possible regression lines (for a range of slope angles) and examine how the chosen misfit measure varies with the slope.

 Required Arguments
 ------------------